 Downward Compression

-Downward compression is the most common type of compression.
+Downward compression is the most common type of audio compression.
 It reduces the volume of signals that exceed a certain threshold.
-This technique is primarily used to control peaks and make the overall volume more consistent.
+This technique primarily controls peaks and makes the overall volume more consistent.

 Upward Compression

 Upward compression boosts the volume of signals below a certain threshold.
-This technique helps bring out the details in quieter passages, making the mix fuller and more engaging.
+This technique helps highlight the details in quieter passages, making the mix more engaging.

 One of my favorite plugins for upward compression is the Xfer OTT or Waves MV-2 compressor.